 About

 Zacharias Ehnvall (1991) studied piano from the age of 5 and some years later moved on to organ, which he studied with Andrew Canning at Uppsala Cathedral from the age of 13.
 During this period he developed his interest in organ improvisation and composition.
 After high school Ehnvall studied music theory, renaissance counterpoint and composition at Uppsala University with Per-Henning Olsson and Mattias Lundberg before entering the composition class at the Royal Collage of Music in Stockholm in 2014.
 Here he studied with Pär Lindgren, Marie Samuelsson and Christofer Elgh among others.
-In 2019 he took his masters degree in composition for professor Karin Renqvist.
+In 2019 he took his masters degree in composition for professor Karin Rehnqvist.
 Zacharias Ehnvall has composed orchestral music, chamber music and choral music, as well as opera, for ensembles like The Swedish Radio Choir, Norrbotten NEO, The Swedish Wind Ensemble, Ensemble Temporum (Norway), Musica Vitae and Schola Cantorum Upsaliensis.
-So far, his music has been performed in Sweden, Norway, Finland, Russia and Germany.
-He has received composition grants from STIM, Musikens Hus Vänner in Uppsala as well as from The Royal Collage of Music in Stockholm.
-He is currently working full-time as a composer but is also continualy working on improving as a performer on the organ.
-He has a deep love for improvisation, combining his knowledge in composition with the act of performance in real time.
-As an interpretor he has a particular interest in the music of Jehan Alain and Jean-Louis Florentz.
+With a special love and devotion towards the pipe organ, he has spent much time in later years developing his writing for that instrument.
+His composition Multiplicité for solo organ was awarded as one of the winning pieces in The International Kaija Saariaho Organ Composition Competition 2023.
+He has received grants for his work as a composer from the Swedish Arts Grants Committee, The Swedish Society of Composers, STIM, Musikens Hus Vänner i Uppsala as well as from The Royal Collage of Music in Stockholm.
+He is currently working as a composer but is also continually working on improving as a performer and improviser at the organ.
+He has a deep love for improvisation, combining and developing his knowledge in composition and sound with the act of performance in real time.
+As an interpretor he has a particular interest in the music of Jehan Alain, Jean-Louis Florentz and Thomas Lacôte.

-As a composer he has developed his artistic aesthetics through combining his knowledge of sound, gained through years of experiencing the organ and a deep interest in early music, with the french spectral school of composition.
+As a composer he has developed his artistic aesthetics through combining his knowledge of sound, gained through years of experiencing the sounds of the organ, with the French spectral school of composition.
 He also has a great interest in the philosophy of Gilles Deleuze which has played an important role for the development of his thoughts on music and organ improvisation in later years.

 The French spectral school of composition (developed by composers such as Grisey and Murail) has played a very important role in my development as a composer.
 Coming originaly from a tradition of older church music and nature poetry, this tradition unified many of my thoughts and areas of interests.
 Further development and inpiration was gained through the works of Deleuze as well as through the research on music and composition by Fredrik Hedelin through his PhD dissertation Living Music : The Ritornello and Creative Music.